Vocational training and entrepreneurship

 - E4D/SOGA – Employment and Skills for Eastern Africa is a program for vocational training in four East African countries: Kenya, Mozambique, Tanzania and Uganda.
 The programme is financed by Norway, Germany and Great Britain as well as the oil company Shell, and cooperates with businesses, institutions and governments in the four countries in order to promote vocational training relevant for the labour market.

-- Building skills for jobs is a programme that supports partnerships between businesses and organizations in order to promote vocational training in developing countries.
-The programme is administered by Norwegian Centre for International Cooperation in Education (SIU) and Norad.
+- Building skills for jobs is a programme that supports partnerships between businesses and organisations in order to promote vocational training in developing countries.
+A total of nine projects have received support under the Building Skills for Jobs programme.
+There will be no further calls for proposals under this programme, which is administered by Norwegian Agency for International Cooperation and Quality Enhancement in Higher Education (Diku) and Norad.

 - Norway supports ILOs work with vocational training.